payout-one/developers/docs/payment-gateway/use-cases/store-card.md

     "valid_for": 6000
    }
    ```
-3. Create a checkout with details from your order as in the Simple Payment example, but with a special parameter _mode_ and value **store_card**.
+3. Create a checkout with details from your order as in the Simple Payment example, but with special parameters _mode_ with value **store_card** and **recurring** with value **false**.
 It's a POST HTTP call with a JSON body.
 The call must also contain an Authorization header with the Bearer token from the previous step
    ```bash
    curl --location --request POST 'https://app.payout.one/api/v1/checkouts' \
    --header 'Content-Type: application/json' \